LiamElias-code/Modpacks/README.md

 ## Latest Modpack For Each Server

 For the most recently updated modpack file for any server, please take a look at the releases on the right side of the page.
+For any accompanying server side modpack please look in same folder as the modpack for the .mrpack file with the -server suffix

 Feel free to:
 - Download and play the packs as‑is